Benne and Sheats' Group Roles

 - Evaluating performance.

-Step 2: Determine Which Roles are Most Suitable and Helpful for
+Step 2: Determine Which Roles Are Most Suitable and Helpful for the Current Stage/Function

 Here are some examples: